actionprojecteu/airflow-actionproject/StreetSpectra.md

 The `schema` field contains the specific project slug (URL fragment) for the given Zooniverse project (not counting the login slug).

-Optionally, we can have an additional tetsing project, whose connection must also be created:
+Optionally, we can have an additional testing project, whose connection must also be created:

 ```bash
 airflow connections add \